 Choosing a beneficiary when you are pregnant

 You can also name your child (or children) as your beneficiaries, but naming minor children as your heirs can lead to legal complications.
-A better way to ensure that your child benefits from your life insurance policy if both you and your partner are gone is to designate a trusted legal guardian to oversee the payout from your policy and care for your children until they reach legal age, which is 18 in most states.
+Instead, you can designate a trusted legal guardian who will ensure that your children benefit from your life insurance policy if both you and your partner are gone.
+As part of their duties, the guardian can oversee the payout from your policy and care for your children until they reach legal age, which is 18 in most states.

 How to customize your insurance coverage if you are pregnant